e-loue/pyke/doc/cheatsheets/from_svn/README.txt

     to automatically set PYTHONPATH to be able to run from any clone.

-11. Extranious change to examples/family_relations/family.kfb for keyword expansion problem.
+11. Extraneous change to examples/family_relations/family.kfb for keyword expansion problem.

 12. Remove .svn directories from: